 This person can provide much-needed support if, at any point, you feel overwhelmed.
-They can help you ground yourself in reality and stay focused on recovery.
+They can help you ground yourself in reality and stay focused on not drinking.
 And, if it comes to it, they can also help you decide when it’s time to head home.

 5. Plan How You’ll Say “No” to Drinking

 If you’re like most people, you have at least one family member who gets out of hand when they drink during the holidays.
 That’s why planning how to say no is essential.

 When someone offers you alcohol, you can make an excuse about being a designated driver, be direct about your sobriety, or change the subject altogether.
 In any case, strategies for saying “no” can be lifesaving when it comes to staying sober on Thanksgiving.

-6. Remind Yourself Why You’re Sticking to Recovery
+6. Remind Yourself Why You’re Sticking to Sobriety

 There are countless reasons a person would quit drinking—whether for their health, family, or overall quality of life.
 But festive, high-energy environments like Thanksgiving dinner can make it easy to forget about your reasons and consider having “just one.”

 On the off-chance that something at Thanksgiving dinner goes wrong, it’s best to have a quick way to head home.
 If possible, attend the dinner in your own vehicle so you can leave if you feel uncomfortable or overwhelmed.

 Helping out at Thanksgiving is one of the best ways to stay occupied and avoid the urge to drink.
 Before the meal, you can ask the host if they need any help with food prep or setting the table.
 And, after dinner, you can offer to help with cleaning up the dishes, sweeping the floor, or taking out the trash.

 These kind gestures are perfect for keeping your hands and mind busy (and the host will greatly appreciate you for them, too).